mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the Great Spiral that managed to survive the Long Night relatively intact.
-Not every world along this string had made it through unscathed but over time, outposts and small starports were built on ‘gap worlds’ so that eventually they had a serviceable jump-1 main established.
+Not every world along this string had made it through unscathed but over time, outposts and small starports were built on 'gap worlds' so that eventually they had a serviceable jump-1 main established.

 In -684, a politician from Sketola by the name of Rom